Fill-in-Cafe: History

 In 1987, Fill-in-Cafe was founded as Team Cross Wonder, and later renamed itself as "Fill-in-Cafe" in 1989 and incorporated in 1991.
-They first developed Metal Sight for the Sharp X68000 under the Team Cross Wonder label, followed by developing Neural Gear under the Fill-in-Cafe label.
+They first developed Metal Sight for the X68000 under the Team Cross Wonder label, followed by developing Neural Gear under the Fill-in-Cafe label.
 Later, they hired several more companies like Intec and Family Soft to publish their products.
 In 1994, they became successful with the release of the Asuka 120% BURNING Fest. franchise, as well as with Mad Stalker: Full Metal Forth and its multiple versions.

 In 1998, Fill-in-Cafe filed for bankruptcy.
 Some planned titles were canceled, such as a sequel to Panzer Bandit and an untitled, enhanced arcade port of the Asuka 120% BURNING Fest.
 Limited with Kaneko being the arcade publisher.
 Shortly afterward, Success Corporation took charge of developing Asuka 120% BURNING Fest.
 Final and Asuka 120% BURNING Fest.
 Return after their relationship with Fill-in-Cafe and Datam Polystar in developing and publishing titles together, such as Makeruna!
 Makendō 2: Kimero Youkai Souri for instance.

-After bankruptcy, Family Soft bought the rights to most of its developed library, including their only three self-released titles: Community POM, Wakusei Koukitai Little Cats and Rose Crusaders (the latter was the first game of Noise Factory, a subsidiary company of Atlus and SNK).
+After bankruptcy, Family Soft bought the rights to most of its developed library, including its only self-published title Community POM.
+Kanta Watanabe and Masaki Ukyo moved to Treasure while Masatoshi Imaizumi moved to establish R.U.N (Release Universe Network).
+Masaki Ukyo later joined R.U.N with Imaizumi.